 Michael licked his lips, “certainly.
 We were compatible in everything else except for that department.
 I had grown up with it.
 She had married into it.
 Whether we had waited the ten years or not, fame was the issue.
 She was thrust into it either way.”

 “But Shayla, you had to have known that you were marrying the biggest star on the planet!”

 “I knew.
 I’ve always known.
 When we lost contact with each other for nearly three years, I watched him go from Michael Jackson to Michael Jackson!
 Thriller did a number on everybody.
 Not just the world and the fans.
 Ask his family!
 It did a number on everybody!
 I was actually shocked when he found a way to get in contact with me after all those years.
 Like, why would he want to get in contact with ‘lil ‘ol me?”
 I laughed, clutching my necklace.
 “Like you said, he could have had any woman in the world!
 But he was focused on rekindling our friendship?
 It blew me away too.
 So, I knew.
 I always knew.”

 “Then how did you let it ruin your marriage?”

 “Grew apart before, after, or when you gave birth to the twins?
 Because shortly after the birth, it was announced that the two of you were getting divorced,” Bashir challenged.
 “Actually, let's back up a little bit.
 In nineteen ninety four at the MTV VMAs, there was a fight backstage.”
 I swallowed.
 “A fight that you all explained in an interview in nineteen ninety-six.
 How do we go from immense protection, to a fight, to birth, to a divorce immediately after?
 Was something brewing inside?
-Had you just decided you had had enough of the fame and fortune that came with being married to the biggest star on the planet?
-I mean, next year would have made twenty years for you two and to the public, it just seems like it was all thrown away for nothing.”
+Had you just decided you had had enough of the fame and fortune that came with being married to the biggest star on the planet?”

 I licked my lips, “Mr. Bashir, are you married?”